Back-to-Africa movement: American Colonization Society

-The American Colonization Society (ACS) was an early advocate of the idea of resettling American-born blacks in Africa.
+The American Colonization Society (ACS) was an early advocate of the idea of relocating free blacks to West Africa.
 Founded in 1816 by Dr. Robert Finley, it was composed of two core groups: abolitionists and slave owners.
 Abolitionist members believed in freeing African slaves, along with their descendants, and providing them with the opportunity to return to Africa.
 Slave-owning members believed free blacks endangered the system of slavery and sought to expel them from America by means of migration.

 The American Colonization Society came under attack from American abolitionists, who insisted that the removal of freed slaves from the United States reinforced the institution of slavery.

 Since its inception, the American Colonization Society struggled to garner support from within free black communities.
 During the late 1840s and early 1850s, the creation of an independent Liberian state splintered the nearly uniform voice against colonization.
 The Fugitive Slave Act of 1850 provided the United States government with ample power to recapture fugitive slaves.
 Following its passage, many black leaders promoted emigration and colonization to a nation that would provide and protect their rights.

 In spite of this, several black critics were outspoken against the back-to-Africa movement and the activities of the American Colonization Society.
 A report from a free black political conference in New York warned: "all kinds of chicanery and stratagem will be employed to allure the people [to the colony]...the independence of its inhabitants; the enjoyment and privileges of its citizens, will be pictured forth in glowing colors, to deceive you."

 According to the Encyclopedia of Georgia History and Culture, "as early as 1820, black Americans had begun to return to their ancestral homeland through the auspices of the American Colonization Society."
 By 1847, the American Colonization Society founded Liberia, a land to be settled by black people returning from the United States of America.
 Between 1822 and the American Civil War, the American Colonization Society had migrated approximately 15,000 free blacks back to Africa.

 Notable members of the American Colonization Society included Thomas Buchanan, Thomas Jefferson, James Monroe, Abraham Lincoln, James Madison, Daniel Webster, John Marshall, and Francis Scott Key.